godot-extended-libraries/godot-next/README.md

 ## How to Use

-1. Create or open a project.
+1. Download the repo directly (the AssetLib version is no longer maintained)

-2. Download the repo from GitHub directly.
-I don't bother updating the AssetLib version anymore. ~~Go to the Asset Library tab, search for "Godot NExt" and install the plugin.~~
+2. Copy the addons directory to any project you would like to use them in

 3. Open Project Settings and go to the Plugins tab.